Bill Looks To REPORT YOU To ATF For Buying 2 or More…

 Frequently Asked Questions

-HR 4202, known as the 'Multiple Firearm Sales Reporting Modernization Act of 2023,' is a proposed bill that aims to expand the ATF's reporting requirements for Federal Firearms Licensees (FFLs).
-It seeks to mandate the reporting of sales of all types of firearms, not just handguns, when two or more are sold to the same unlicensed person within five business days.
+HR 4202, also known as the 'Multiple Firearm Sales Reporting Modernization Act,' is a proposed bill in Congress that aims to expand the federal requirement for reporting firearm sales.
+It would mandate that Federal Firearm Licensees (FFLs) report sales of two or more of any type of firearm, not just handguns, within five business days to the ATF.

-How does HR 4202 differ from current ATF reporting laws?
+How does HR 4202 change current firearm sales reporting laws?

 More from Guns & Gadgets 2nd Amendment News